 Industrial heating and power generation

-LPG can be used for a range of industrial uses in Australia, from simple heating to gas engines in forklifts, to industrial boilers and even power generation.
-LPG, thanks to its high heat levels and consistent quality, is heavily relied upon for many businesses in Australia.
-In fact, Gas Energy Australia reported that LPG contributes more than $3.5 billion a year to the national economy.
-Some companies may also use LPG as a back-up or off-grid energy generation source as a supplement for renewable energy.
+LPG can be used for a range of industrial uses in Australia, from simple heating to gas engines in forklifts and to power industrial boilers.
+Because of its high heat levels and efficiency, LPG is used by many businesses in Australia that require a consistent, high-quality energy source.
+Gas Energy Australia reports that LPG contributes more than $3.5 billion a year to the national economy.
+Some companies may also use LPG as a back-up or off-grid energy source as a supplement for renewable energy.

 Compare Cheap Electricity Deals